sj-omscs/6210-exam-1/Exam.md

 # 0. (1 point)

-OMSCS program was launched in:
+OMSCS program was launched in

 ---